 |Galette Des Rois

 But I digress.
 To me, this ‘obligation’ to look after myself means that if I overindulge a bit (which happened recently with the lovely epiphany cakes), I am going to eat less the next day, to compensate a bit.
 It is common sense, really.
-As I stuffed my face over the weekend, I tried some juices from CPress yesterday, and today all is back to normal.
+As I stuffed my face over the weekend, I ate a bit less yesterday, and today all is back to normal.
 My point is, if I need to lose weight, I am not going to wait indefinitely to do it.
 I am going to do it as soon as possible.
 I am going to take action immediately.
 It is all about losing a little extra weight now, as opposed to having to lose a lot more later.
 Again, it is common sense.

 I exercise a lot (it doesn’t need to be something big, but I try to do something every day, even if it is just a bit of walking or tidying up the garden).
 I don’t smoke.
 Never have.
 Never will.
 Not very French, I know.
 I have heard many times over that French women smoke casually to cut their appetite, but frankly most of my friends don’t smoke.

 I try not to have too much sugar.
-Here is a little trick that I will share with you -It usually stops me from stuffing my face with bread or sugar:- : I always start a meal with proteins.
+Here is a little trick that I will share with you -It usually stops me from stuffing my face with bread or sugar- : I always start a meal with proteins.
 This means that, in a restaurant, if I am hungry, I will not eat all the bread or have all the crisps.
 I will wait for the prawns, or the fish, or whatever.
 And the beauty of having proteins is that it makes me feel fuller.
 No need to stuff my face.
 And I like real food: no shakes/substitutes or whatever.
 It is all about quality and not quantity, right?
+And yes, I love champagne, chocolate and I have a piece of cake from time to time.
 After all, I am not French for nothing.

 But the main thing is to do what I like.
 Because having fun is the best diet of all, right?
 So next time, I will tell my friends that they need to enjoy their lives more.
 You can’t get wrong with having more fun!
 Go try it!